 As we’re all aware, bourbon, by law, does not have to be made in Kentucky.
 I know that many of you feel differently but for the sake of my review, I’d appreciate it if you could all simmer down and play by the rules for the next 5 minutes.
 This geography lesson is important because Breckenridge Bourbon is made in Breckenridge, CO – 9,600 ft above sea level.
 How’s that for a change of pace?

 Breckenridge Bourbon Whiskey is made from a high-rye mash bill mixed with Rocky Mountain snowmelt into a traditional open-top Scottish fermenter and then distilled using a Vendome copper pot still.
 (Can you guess that someone has a love of Scotch at the distillery?)
 It’s then aged in new American Oak barrels for – get this – 2-3 years.
 Yep, that’s all.
-That’s like 13-years less than the average number of years bourbon is typically aged.
+That’s far less than the average number of years bourbon is typically aged.
 So what does this all add up to?